 Honestly, I have tried countless versions of this staple Thai dish, and I never really found one version that was as good as my favourite Thai restaurants.

 Most recently, I made spaghetti squash pad thai, which was unreal.
 I highly recommend it, especially if you’re a recovering noodle addict like me.

 Anyway, you name a Pad Thai recipe, and I’ve probably tried it.
 I’ve even experimented with the sauces and packages from the grocery store.
 I made a good one last year for Jumbo’s birthday dinner, but decided to try a different one in an effort to finally get it just right.

 (Hilariously enough, this version was also made for Jumbo’s birthday – one year later!)

 Thai food is my absolute favourite.
 If I could only eat one genre of food for the rest of my life, it would be Thai.
 I wrote all about how I fell in love with the cuisine back in 2011, actually.

-Put a kettle on to boil.
+- Put a kettle on to boil.
 Place rice noodles in a large bowl and pour boiling water over them.
 Let sit until soft, then drain and set aside.
-In a small bowl, mix chili sauce, fish sauce, lime juice, 1/2 cup water and samba oelek.
+In a small bowl, mix chili sauce, fish sauce, lime juice, 1/2 cup water, sambal oelek and peanut butter (it will take a whole to come together, but be patient - it does!).
 In a large frying pan, heat half the oil and fry garlic and onion until soft.
 Add sauce mixture and bring to a boil.
 Stir in egg and cook until sauce is slightly thickened.
 Add noodles, tofu, bean sprouts (it will seem like a lot but it's really not) and green onions.
 Toss and fry for a few minutes.
 Transfer to a large serving bowl and top with cilantro, peanuts, more bean sprouts, and lime wedges.

 Adapted from Canadian Living